Evolution under Stochastic Transmission: Mutation-Rate Modifiers: Invasion Analysis of Modifier Allele

-\emph{Regime 1 ($\lambda_1(t)$ term dominates).} Because the resident population is at mutation–selection balance, $\lambda_2<1$, in both haploids and diploids.
-Hence, with complete linkage ($R=0$), invasion can occur only through $\lambda_1(t)$.
-The stochastic invasion condition is
+Under admissible mutation--selection balance conditions, $\lambda_2<1$ in both haploids and diploids.
+Hence $\lambda_2$ cannot generate positive growth in the frequency of $M_2$.
+Invasion must therefore depend on the transmission eigenvalue $\lambda_1(t)$.
+The invasion condition is

+Thus, the direction of selection on the rare modifier allele is determined entirely by the sign of $\mathbb E[\log(1-u_{2,t})]-\log(1-u_1)$.
+If this quantity is positive, $M_2$ increases exponentially when rare; if it is negative, $M_2$ is eliminated exponentially.
+Equality corresponds to neutral stability to first order.